Jamaican Ginger

 Prior to 1740, the ginger was associated with the Parish of St Ann, where it had first been planted by the Spanish.
 After that the Christiana region took over when it was recognised that the soil and climatic conditions were especially suitable for the growing of ginger.
 In 1980, a survey by the International Trade Centre reported that 1,100 acres of ginger were planted in Jamaica in the central range areas of Clarendon, Manchester and Trelawny.

-Between the 1930's and 1960's, Jamaica was listed as one of the three largest producers of ginger in the world, along with India and Sierra Leone.
-A 10-mile radius around Christiana was identified as the region which grew the finest ginger in the world.
-Since then the production has fallen significantly, from close to 2 million kilogram of ginger in 1953 to around 0.4 million kilos in 1995.
+Between the 1930's and 1960's, Jamaica was listed as one of the three largest producers/exporters of ginger in the world, along with India and Sierra Leone.
+A 16-Kilometre radius around Christiana was identified as the region which grew the finest ginger in the world.
+Since then, as shown in the chart, the exports fell significantly, from close to 2,000 metric tonne of ginger in 1953 to a low of around 200 in 2006-2007 before rising again in 2015.

 The chief constraint for production seems to be associated with peeling, as this is time consuming and costly.
 An average worker can peel about 11 Kg of green ginger per day, which amounts to less than three (3) Kg of dried ginger.
 Another problem is that it is difficult to recruit new young staff.
 They are generally unwilling to take part in the peeling, which is usually left to older family members.
 Preparation involves removing the soil, then peeling the outer skin and spreading on mats in the sun for about 10 days in the sun, to reduce the moisture content to 10-12%